dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Cultivation to the mind is as necessary as food to the body.
+  Lots of people want to ride with you in the limo, but what you want is someone who will take the bus with you when the limo breaks down.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (896 days)